mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Associate a TagOption identifier with a resource identifier.
+    Associate the specified TagOption with the specified portfolio or product.